OmkarShivadekar/corona-virus-tracker/README.md

 >Data validity depends on the source

 To run the application
-[Click here](gitpod.io/#https://github.com/OmkarShivadekar/corona-virus-tracker) and fire the following command in the terminal
-`mvn spring-boot:run` and click open in browser
+[Click here](gitpod.io/#https://github.com/OmkarShivadekar/corona-virus-tracker) then fire the `mvn spring-boot:run` command in the terminal and click open in browser